shaunsaker/the-shell/README.md

 touch ./packages/website/.env.production
 ```

-9. Create web apps for both of your projects by visiting https://console.firebase.google.com/project/PROJECT_NAME-staging/settings/general/web and https://console.firebase.google.com/project/PROJECT_NAME-production/settings/general/web and clicking "Add app".
+9. For each project, create web apps by visiting https://console.firebase.google.com/project/_/settings/general/web and clicking "Add app", a good name is simply "app".
 Copy the config for each app and paste them into [app/.env.development](packages/app/.env.development), [website/.env.development](packages/website/.env.development), [app/.env.staging](./packages/app/.env.staging), [wesbite/.env.staging](./packages/wesbite/.env.staging), [app/.env.production](./packages/app/.env.production) and [website/.env.production](./packages/website/.env.production).

-10. [Enable Email/Password Sign-in](https://console.firebase.google.com/u/0/project/_/authentication/providers) by clicking on "Add new provider" => "Email/Password" => "Enable".
+10. For each project, [Enable Email/Password Sign-in](https://console.firebase.google.com/u/0/project/_/authentication/providers) by clicking on "Add new provider" => "Email/Password" => "Enable".

-11. Set the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, clicking the edit icon, click "Customize action URL" and set it to DOMAIN_NAME/user-management.
+11. For each project, set the emails Action URL by vising https://console.firebase.google.com/u/0/project/_/authentication/emails, click any email template, click the edit icon, click "Customize action URL" at the bottom and set it to https://APP_NAME-PROJECT/user-management.

-12. Add `localhost` as an Authorized domain to your [projects](https://console.firebase.google.com/u/0/project/_/authentication/settings).

-13. Connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.
+12. Connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.

+13. For each project, enable hosting by visiting https://console.firebase.google.com/u/0/project/_/hosting/main and clicking "Get started".

-14. Create another site for your Storybook by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add another site" and following the instructions.
-A good name for this site is `PROJECT_NAME-storybook`.
+14. Create a site for your Storybook by visiting https://console.firebase.google.com/u/0/project/APP_NAME-staging/hosting/main, clicking "Add another site" and following the instructions.
+A good name for this site is `APP_NAME-staging-storybook`.
+FYI you only need a storybook site for your staging environment.

-15. Create another site for your Website by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add another site" and following the instructions.
-A good name for this site is `PROJECT_NAME-website`.
+15. For each project, create another site for your Website by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add another site" and following the instructions.
+A good name for this site is `APP_NAME-PROJECT-website`.

-16. Update the [.firebaserc](./.firebaserc) with your project name by replacing "the-shell-development" with your PROJECT_NAME.
+16. Update the [.firebaserc](./.firebaserc) with your project name by replacing "the-shell" with your APP_NAME.

-17. Download your Firebase service account for each project and add them to the [website](./packages/website) package as `service-account-staging.json` and `service-account-production.json`.
+17. For each project, download your Firebase service account by visiting https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk and clicking "Generate new private key".
+Add them to the [website](./packages/website) package as `service-account-staging.json` and `service-account-production.json`.
+The website needs the service accounts in order to pull pricing data from Firebase before creating a static export.

 18. Add the path of your `development` service account to [website/.env.development](./packages/website/.env.development) as `GOOGLE_APPLICATION_CREDENTIALS`.

 19. Push your service accounts to Github so that the deploy workflows can fetch data for the website deployment:

 ```
+cd ./packages/website
 gh secret set GOOGLE_APPLICATION_CREDENTIALS_STAGING < service-account-staging.json
 gh secret set GOOGLE_APPLICATION_CREDENTIALS_PRODUCTION < service-account-production.json
 ```

-19. Add the relavant hosting url's to [website/.env.staging](./packages/website/.env.staging) and [website/.env.production](./packages/website/.env.production) as `NEXT_PUBLIC_URL` (your website domain), , `NEXT_PUBLIC_APP_SIGN_IN_URL` (your app sign in page) and `NEXT_PUBLIC_APP_SIGN_UP_URL` (your app sign up page).
+20. Add the relavant hosting url's to [website/.env.staging](./packages/website/.env.staging) and [website/.env.production](./packages/website/.env.production) as `NEXT_PUBLIC_URL` (your website domain), `NEXT_PUBLIC_APP_SIGN_IN_URL` (your app sign in page) and `NEXT_PUBLIC_APP_SIGN_UP_URL` (your app sign up page).
 Set the [website/.env.development](<(./packages/website/.env.development)>) `NEXT_PUBLIC_APP_*` urls to `http://localhost:5173`, ie. the url you're serving the local `app` on.

 ---